jsc2020/documentation-user/content/applications/finance/accounting/fiscal_localizations/localizations/mexico.rst

    <https://cfdiquadrum.com.mx/index.html>`_ and `SW Sapien - Smarter Web <https://sw.com.mx/>`_.
 #.
 Have knowledge and experience with billing, sales and accounting in Odoo.
 This documentation
    contains only the information necessary to enable the use of Odoo in a company based in Mexico.
-   For information on how to use these applications, see the page :doc:`../../../index`.

 Modules
 =======